abraunegg/onedrive/README.md

 Available options:
 * `sync_dir`: directory where the files will be synced
-* `skip_file`: any files or directories that match this pattern will be skipped during sync.
+* `skip_file`: any files or directories that match this pattern will be skipped during sync
 * `skip_symlinks`: any files or directories that are symlinked will be skipped during sync
+* `monitor_interval`: time interval in seconds by which the monitor process will process local and remote changes

 ### sync_dir
 Example: `sync_dir="~/MyDirToSync"`